BikLab/MARS8180-EnvDataSci-Sp2026/final-exam.md

 Your final exam will be a 15-minute oral presentation of your "capstone project" - a data analysis workflow using your own graduate research dataset (or a public/class dataset agreed upon with the instructor).
 For your presentation, please fill out the template slide deck labelled with your last name in this course GDoc folder: https://drive.google.com/drive/u/0/folders/1NSz3mCztFlGR_LwfSMQy_58fVe3m0McG

+Our final exam this year is **Thursday April 30, 2026 from 12pm-3pm**

 #### Grading Rubric for the final exam
 1. Dataset overview
 3. Overarching scientific questions